juniorguru/plucker/README.md

 1. Go to the <kbd>Runs</kbd> tab and try a first run.
 1. Go to the <kbd>Schedules</kbd> page and assign your new actor to an existing schedule or create a new one.

+## Automatic builds

 There is a nightly GitHub Action which re-builds all actors based on current code in the `main` branch.
 This is because the automatic builds didn't work properly, but also because it would be undesirable to waste resources when committing code often.

+## Monitoring

+There is a nightly GitHub Action which checks whether each actor's last run finished with success.
+In case they didn't, the GitHub Action fails, which causes an e-mail notification.

 ## Notes on development